 The series is made possible every year by The Beatrice Fox Auerbach Foundation Fund of the Hartford Art School Endowment, Inc.

-Catalina Ouyang is our featured artist for the third lecture in the series.
+Catalina Ouyang is our featured artist in the 2022 series, hosted by the Sculpture Department.

 This first lecture in the 2021 series was hosted by the Ceramics Department at the Hartford Art School, featuring artist Steven Young Lee.